GILBERTSVILLE

 The settlers knew Abijah Gilbert as “Squire Gilbert’.
 He died in Gilbertsville in 1811 at age 64.
 By the time of his death, few buildings had been erected in the village, but the surrounding farms saw substantial growth.

-During the time of development of the Butternuts, the land purchasers had three years to get farm families settled on the land.
-The larger landowners that included signers of the Declaration of Independence wanted to increase the trading route.
-Negotiations with the Native Americans stated that the Mohawk River was to be the trading line that was not to be crossed; however, as history taught us, that did not last.
+During the development of the Butternuts, land purchasers had three years to get farm families settled on the land.
+The larger landowners, who included signers of the Declaration of Independence, wanted to increase the trading route.
+Negotiations with the Native Americans stated that the Mohawk River was to be the trading line not to be crossed; however, as history has taught us, that did not last.

-During the mid-1800s, the economic health of the area was robust, and many of the churches in the area were paid for and built.
-Agriculture, sheep farming, goat herding, and cheese making was profitable in Gilbertsville.
-Carriage makers were abundant in the town, and by 1880 the village was a major stop for travelers.
+During the mid-1800s, the area’s economy was robust, and many churches were built and funded.
+Agriculture, sheep farming, goat herding, and cheese making were profitable in Gilbertsville.
+Carriage makers were abundant in the town, and by 1880, the village was a major stop for travelers.
 Many of the village buildings were constructed in the mid to late 1800s.
 Unfortunately, the village suffered four major fires between 1866 and 1895.

 Significant Buildings

-The First Presbyterian Church built in 1888 in the Picturesque style.
+The First Presbyterian Church was built in 1888 in the Picturesque style.

-The Empire House is a B&B style hotel and restaurant is the only commercial building that remains in the same business as it was when founded in 1835.
-The hotel closed in 2003 and underwent a renovation and reopened in 2008.
+The Empire House is a B&B-style hotel, and the restaurant is the only commercial building that remains in the same business as it was when it was founded in 1835.
+The hotel closed in 2003, underwent a renovation, and reopened in 2008.
 The local landmark is a well-known hotel and restaurant.
-As with many sites throughout the Oswego County, the hotel was a center of abolitionism in the area before the Civil War.
+As with many sites throughout Oswego County, the hotel was a center of abolitionism before the Civil War.

 The Arts

 History fills the air in Gilbertsville as you walk the streets of this unique village.
-You can touch the history of the village in its stone houses, churches, and rock walls that surround the properties.
+You can touch the village’s history in its stone houses, churches, and rock walls that surround the properties.
 The beauty of nature was on full display during my visit in November.

 The Historic District

-The village post office is a gathering point for the residents on the main street of the village.
+The village post office is a gathering point for residents on the main street.

 The Gilbertsville Free Library was constructed as a small stone schoolhouse in 1818.
 The structure was renovated in 1888 for use as the first public library in Otsego County.

-Just across the street from the library is the village green featuring a Civil War monument, and cannon.
-The historic district embodies the quintessential New York charm of this one of a kind village.
+Just across the street from the library is the village green featuring a Civil War monument and a cannon.
+The historic district embodies the quintessential New York charm of this one-of-a-kind village.

-Gilbertsville lives up to its storied ancestry and the residents take great pride in their village in Otsego County.
-It is time well spent to visit and enjoy this significant historic village.
+Gilbertsville lives up to its storied ancestry, and the residents take great pride in their village in Otsego County.
+It is well worth the time to visit and enjoy this significant historic village.

 Visit the website below for more information on Gilbertsville.